khushn/CarND-PID-Control-Project/reflections.md

 <source src="/pid_train.mp4" type="video/mp4">
 You can also see this short <a href = "/pid_train.mp4"> Video of training </a> on how twiddle is used with Reset.
 </video>

+###### Effect of D(ifferential) part in the PID

+The differntial smoothens the oscillating behavior.
+When the car is run with just P part, it continously dances along the way.
+Where as with the D part, the values shown in table below it runs relatively smoothly.

+###### Effect of I(ntegral) part in the PID

+The integral part takes care of Car flaws like steering drift.
+By setting the steering value to 0 radians and taking around 20 readings.
+It is observed that the steering drift is .44 degrees.
+This was calculated the last, when we had stable P and I values.
+And it definitely improved the error.

+###### PID table learnt using Twiddle

 Below table shows all the values of PID at different speeds.